Agoric/documentation/main/zoe/guide/contracts/public-auction.md

 `offerRules` are.
-The `offerRules` will be enforced by Zoe and will protect Alice from misbehavior by the smart contract and other participants. `payoutRules` are used to enforce offer safety, and `exitRule` is used to enforce exit safety.
+The `offerRules` will be enforced by Zoe and will protect Alice from misbehavior by the smart contract and other participants. `payoutRules` are used to enforce offer safety, and `exitRule` is used to enforce payout liveness.

 ```js
 const aliceOfferRules = harden({